sourcery-ai-experiments/blog.nathanv.me/content/posts/not-so-budget-home-network/index.md

 Last but not least is the rack itself.
 I was able to snag this on Craigslist for $50 with everything included.
 I'm not sure what brand the rack itself is, but the shelves come from Navepoint.
-It included two shelves, a blanking plate, a cable routing blank, all the original hardware, and the previous owner made a nice little wood base for it.
+It included the two shelves, a blanking plate, a cable routing blank, all the original hardware, and the previous owner made a nice little wood base for it.
 It's all in spotless condition too.
 Not a single scratch.